- Advertisement -spot_img

 - Advertisement -

 In today’s all-tech world, any organization can be susceptible to cyberattacks.
-But some have proved to be vulnerable over the past year as the pandemic has wreaked havoc with the traditional work environment.
+But some have proved to be vulnerable over the past year as the pandemic has wreaked havoc on the traditional work environment.
 A report from BlackCloak reveals how cybercriminals have been targeting the gaming industry and key executives.

 Analyzing some of the top 20 video game companies in the world, the research team also found that C-suite executives were the most targeted in attacks that occurred in 2020.
 The team also indicated a few reasons to explain this trend.

 Online gaming platforms are the target partly because they don’t abide by the same cybersecurity requirements and regulatory policies as do other organizations that must protect user data.
-For instance, a video game startup may not employ the same security protocols as would a bank or a hospital.
+For instance, a video game startup may not employ the same security protocols as a bank or a hospital.

 Gamers tend to reuse the same password across different platforms.
 Cybercriminals who access user’s login credentials can then launch all sorts of attacks against the gaming platforms.
 Even so, many video game players like to “hack” the games they play to gain an advantage over their fellow players.
 Online players, many excited by the thrill of hacking, may take the next step and try to hack the platform’s network.

-Online gaming
+Online gaming cybercriminals

-According to Techrobot, mainstream first-person shooters like CS: GO have long been a worthy exploit through bugs that acquire private information from anyone who accepted a Steam invitation.
+According to Techrobot, mainstream first-person shooters like CS: GO have long been a worthy exploit through bugs that acquire private information from anyone who accepts a Steam invitation.
 Minecraft and The Witcher 3 were also titles most often used by cybercriminals in their quest for valuable credentials.
 Security experts said the hackers used the promise of cheats to lure negligent players into clicking malicious links.

 There is a great chance that many of today’s bad actors were introduced to hacking through altering video games.
 It’s possible that many ethical hackers, such as ransomware or bug bounty hunters, “entered the game” the same way.

-But for the less curious gaming audience, in order to enjoy a safer and more enjoyable online gaming experience, they must follow rigorous, if not casual, cybersecurity protocols to protect themselves.
+But for the less curious gaming audience, to enjoy a safer and more enjoyable online gaming experience, they must follow rigorous, if not casual, cybersecurity protocols to protect themselves.
 Therefore, they’ll need to:

 Secure gaming and store accounts